An Antidote for Hawkmoths: On the prevalence of structural chaos in non-linear modeling: Is absence of structural stability an effect? Is it structural chaos?

 The problem is that we have only given ``structural chaos" an intuitive gloss.
 It is the idea that model errors destroy forecast skill faster than the chaos inherent in the real world attractor.
 In fact, not only is this definition informal rather than mathematical, it is also rather context dependent.
 It is a fact about a modeling situation modelers find themselves in, rather than a fact about a model tout court.
 So, we need to get quite a bit clearer about what set of formally defined mathematical properties a model could have such that it could be counted on to produce this effect in all, or almost all, modeling contexts.
 Here is as good a place as any to start:

 The main argumentative thrust of all the LSE group's papers on the hawkmoth effect is that the absence of structural stability is a close cousin of the butterfly effect.
-Thompson makes this especially clear.
-Indeed, nothing captures their intuitive idea of a hawkmoth effect better than the Miller analogy:
+Here we probe the cogency of this analogy.